JoshriDavis/UpperCase/README.md

 1. Run "docker build -t ubuntu ." # builds the docker container
 2. Run "docker run -it ubuntu" # runs the program on the container

-(tar file saved using the following command on terminal - docker save ubuntu >image.tar.gz)
+tar.gz image is a compressed file ("image.tar.gz.xz") (tar.gz file saved using the following command on terminal - docker save ubuntu >image.tar.gz)

 Older information (before adding the docker process):